w3c/wai-fundamentals-overview/content/foundations-course.md

 {% include box.html type="start" class="simple right highlighted" %}
 {:/}

-_Accessibility skills are increasingly in demand._
+_Accessibility skills are increasingly in demand.<br>

-_With this course, you can build your accessibility skills,<br>
+With this course, you can build your accessibility skills,<br>
 &mdash; and **immediately apply what you learn in practice**._

 {::nomarkdown}